 Selection of a Backflow Prevention Device

-The selection of a backflow preventeion device is based upon several factors.
+The selection of a backflow prevention device is based upon several factors.
 However, backflow prevention devices are required if there exists an actual or potential hazard for cross-connection.
+Must be AWWA approved.

 Some of these hazards include:

 • Processing plants

 Two commonly required backflow prevention devices are the Double Check Valve Assembly (DC) and the Reduced Pressure Zone Assembly (RP).
 Both of these protect your public utility drinking water system from backflow created by back siphonage and backpressure.

 The RP backflow prevention device is used for potential health hazards such as sewage, medical fluids, and chemicals.